Jack-Merrett/Jack-Merrett/README.md

 </p>

 <h3 align = "left"> Hobbies and Interests 🎮 </h3>
-- 🔭 I’m currently working on building my Data Science and Data Analysis portfolios 💼
+- 🔭 I’m currently working on building my Data Analysis portfolios 💼
 - 🌱 I’m currently learning: Japanese 🇯🇵, improving my SQL 🧑🏻‍💻, and how to get a my foot in the door 🚪.
 - ⚡ Fun fact: I am a very large Warhammer 40k nerd.